Ohio State Route 43: Portage County

 State Route 43 heads north through Suffield Township, where it meets U.S. Route 224.
 Further north, after crossing the Mogadore Reservoir, State Route 43 meets Interstate 76 at Exit 33 just south of Kent in Brimfield.
 Continuing north, the state highway enters Kent along South Water Street, and passes just to the west of the campus of Kent State University.
 Downtown, State Route 43 turns west onto Haymaker Parkway and is briefly co-signed with State Route 59 as it crosses the Cuyahoga River.
 Turning north again, State Route 43 is split into two one-way roads, with southbound traffic on North and South Mantua Streets, and northbound traffic using Gougler Avenue and River Street.
 When the two directions of traffic converge into North Mantua Street, State Route 43 becomes a four- to five-lane roadway.
 It runs north into Streetsboro where it meets cosigned State Route 14 and State Route 303.
 After crossing underneath the Ohio Turnpike, State Route 43 continues north into Aurora and is known as Chillicothe Road.
 Splitting from Chillicothe Road at the intersection marking the southern terminus of State Route 306 in downtown Aurora, State Route 43 turns to the northwest onto Aurora Road, and crosses State Route 82.
-After passing Geauga Lake and the adjacent waterpark Wildwater Kingdom, State Route 43 enters Geauga County.
+As it passes the former sites of Geauga Lake and Wildwater Kingdom, State Route 43 enters Geauga County.